Vote John Lyons, Independent Left, for Dublin Bay North in the 2020 general election

 In the short-term Independent Left had an impact in the local government elections 24 May.
 In the medium-to-longer-term we hope to play our part in the creation of a more inclusive, respectful, honest, trustworthy and united Left in Ireland.
 There will be opportunities in the times ahead for the left to rise to the challenge of creating a movement capable of really changing Irish society for the better.

 We are genuinely interested in working with anyone who believes that Ireland, and indeed the world, is in need of radical change: the threat of climate change, and the income and wealth inequalities at present are so stark that a tiny rich elite live insulated lives of luxury whilst the rest of us struggle to make ends meet.

-Our Independent Left group is open to all: we are currently developing policy papers on a range of voter issues such as a local climate change action plan, child care, sewage treatment plants, housing for the homeless and Dublin joyriders (including those on scramblers and quad bikes in local parks).
+Our Independent Left group is open to all: we are currently developing policy papers on a range of voter issues such as a local climate change action plan, child care, sewage treatment plants, housing for the homeless and a spate of gangland killings.
 We have a vision for Local Government called the Liveable City.
 There has been a lot of interest in our new project so these are exciting times.

 If you are interested in getting involved with our new group, send us a message.

 Dublin Bay North candidates at the 2019 local elections:

 Councillor John Lyons stood for Independent Left in the Artane/Whitehall LEA